Md. Nobi Newaz

 Md.
 Nobi Newaz is a Bangladeshi politician.
 He is a former Awami League member of parliament from Jhenaidah-3.

 Birth and education

 Newaz was born on 9 February 1966.
 He graduated high school with a HSC.

 Career

 Newaz was elected to Parliament on 5 January 2014 from Jhenaidah-3 as an Awami League candidate.
 He is a Member of the Parliamentary Standing Committee on Environment and Forests Ministry.

 Awami League chose to nominate Shafiqul Azam Khan over Newaz in 2018.

+On 11 April 2026, Newaz was detained by the Detective Branch and was sent to jail in case filed over death of a protestor in the July 2024 uprising against the Sheikh Hasina led Awami League government.